Best Time to Visit the Cook Islands

 Cook Islands in winter (May-October)

 Average daily highs drop a few degrees during the winter months, but it’s still warm and extremely pleasant.
-June through August is a busy time in the Cook Islands, when New Zealanders and Australians escape the winter down under, so be sure to book early.
+June to August can be a busy time in the Cook Islands, when New Zealanders and Australians escape the winter down under, so be sure to book early.

 What is the sea temperature in the Cook Islands?